-This nutritious greens powder is NSF certified for sport and includes 75 absorbable ingredients and is free of gluten, sugar, dairy, eggs, and nuts.
+This nutritious greens powder is NSF certified for sport and includes 75 absorbable ingredients and is free of gluten, sugar, dairy, eggs, and peanuts.
 It is compatible with vegan, keto, and paleo diets.

 This supplement comes in a powder form in either a pouch or in to-go travel packs, so you can choose whichever suits your lifestyle best.
 Although it is on the more expensive side —- the base buying option being $3.30 per serving — we think it’s worth the money for such a stacked greens supplement and a potent dose of ashwagandha.
 Not to mention, it tastes pretty darn good, if we do say so ourselves.